rust-lang/rfcs/text/0000-const-ub.md

 Primary examples of such operations are anything involving the integer representation of pointers, which cannot be known at compile-time.
 If this RFC were accepted, we could declare such operations "definitely detected UB" during CTFE (and thus naturally they would only be permitted in an `unsafe` block).

-If UB checks turn out to be expensive, we could consider adding a flag to let users opt-out of UB checking.
+If UB checks turn out to be expensive, the RFC leaves the option of adding a flag to let users opt-out of UB checking.
 This will speed up compilation, and not change behavior of correct code.

 The RFC clarifies that there is no *guarantee* that code with UB is evaluated in any particular way, so if we want to detect more UB during CTFE in the future, we are free to do so from a stability perspective.